kelly-sato/kelly-sato.github.io/essays/smart-questions.md

 ### My outlook

 Personally, I have always tried to write "smart" questions, especially on the Internet in order to avoid the downvotes, though I'd mostly be asking questions on Reddit's r/calculus.
 Luckily, asking smart questions about math translates pretty well to code.
 This experience has exposed me to smart questions for programming which allowed me to reflect on my old questions on r/javahelp and determine what areas I need to work on.
 Since I am a lot less "literate" in code, I think my biggest struggle is cutting down my code to the most relevant portions since I have trouble deciding which code is pertinent to my issue.
-Another area I think I could work on is describing the symptoms of the issue rather than proposing the "educated guesses" I came up with and cluttering the post with solutions I've tried (not steps to diagnose---_full solutions that did not work_).
+Another area I think I could work on is describing the symptoms of the issue rather than proposing the "educated guesses" I came up with and cluttering the post with solutions I've tried (not steps to diagnose---_long, convoluted, broken "solutions"_).

 In the future, I will definitely be asking myself if that extra detail is important to finding a solution or just clutter.
 I hope to continue improving my questions to make them smarter, but I hope that I will be met with mercy on the inevitable, odd stupid ones, too.